Where To Eat In Marina Del Rey

-SALT has hands down one of the best views of the marina.
-It’s located in the newly revamped Marina del Rey hotel and their outside deck is the perfect place to watch the boats go by and pretend you’re Gwyneth Paltrow.
-Their menu has a wide range, with anything from fish and chips (our favorite) to lobster pasta.
-This is your perfect spot for a group birthday dinner or when you want to impress out of towners.
+Located on the bottom floor of the Marina del Rey Hotel, Salt has one of the best views of the marina, and their outside deck is the perfect place to watch the boats go by while pretending you’re Gwyneth Paltrow.
+They do a good breakfast and brunch, but the best choice here is dinner, when you can order a seafood tower, lobster pasta, or more adventurous dishes like “kung pao” octopus.
+This is a great spot for a group birthday dinner or when you want to impress out-of-towners.

-Mendocino Farms locations are popping up all over LA and we were pleasantly surprised to find that one landed not far from the paddle board rental place and the old-timey (read: run down) shops that line the marina.
-You should hit up Mendocino for a sandwich or a salad and head to the marina for a picnic.
-Save yourself the obnoxious wait time and place your order online prior to arriving.
+Mendocino Farms is a solid upscale sandwich shop with locations all over LA, and we were pleasantly surprised to find that one landed not far from the paddle board rental place and the old-timey shops that line the marina.
+If you’re thinking of hitting up Mendocino for a sandwich or a salad and heading to the marina for a picnic, it’s always a good idea to avoid the obnoxious wait times and just order online.

-GARLIC KNOTS.
-That’s all you need to know about C&O. Well, that and the fact you should try to sit outside.
-Oh and the portions are enormous.
-Not in an I-live-in-LA-I-don’t-eat kind of way.
-They’re massive in a way that some of the pasta entrees could actually feed several people.
-This is the perfect spot to bring your parents after you finish driving them around the marina and briefly show them the Venice boardwalk (from the comfort of the car, of course.)
+There are just a few things you need to know about C&O, a casual Italian spot on Washington Blvd.: Order the garlic knots, choose an entree to share because the portions are big enough to feed several people, and sit outside on the very pleasant patio.
+This charming neighborhood hang is the perfect spot to bring your parents after you finish driving them around the marina and briefly show them the Venice Boardwalk (from the comfort of the car, of course.)